Maikel Garcia Player Props: Royals vs. Reds

 Maikel Garcia At The Plate

-- Garcia has eight doubles, a home run and 11 walks while hitting .264.
+- Garcia is batting .254 with eight doubles, a home run and 12 walks.

-- Garcia will look to extend his four-game hitting streak.
-He's batting .278 over the course of his last outings.

-- Garcia has picked up a hit in 19 of 32 games this season, with multiple hits eight times.
+- Garcia has picked up a hit in 57.6% of his 33 games this year, with more than one hit in 24.2% of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.